Pretro/gymstore/README.md

 + Test result: The user can choose sizes for the products with this option available and added to the cart in the product detail page.

+### __Product add__

++ Test result: The administrator can add products by logging into his account.
+Then choose "Product management" under "My account".

+### __Product edit__

++ Test result: The administrator can edit products by going to the Products option in the navbar.
+Choosing the option of all the products or a category".

++ Test result: The administrator can delete products.
+The procedure is as shown above ".

 ### __Cart Page__

 + Test result: The user can add, remove and delete products.